wso2/docs-is/en/docs/guides/identity-lifecycles/recaptcha-username-recovery.md

 [Setting Up reCAPTCHA]({{base_path}}/deploy/configure-recaptcha) with WSO2 Identity Server.

-## Enable account recovery with reCAPTCHA for a spefific tenant
+## Enable username recovery with reCAPTCHA for a spefific tenant

-Follow the instructions given below to configure reCAPTCHA per tenant for account recovery.
+Follow the instructions given below to configure reCAPTCHA per tenant for username recovery.

 1. Start WSO2 Identity Server and log in to the management console as tenant admin.
 2. On the **Main** tab, click **Identity Provider** > **Resident Identity Provider**.
 3. Expand **Account Management** and then click **Account Recovery.**
-4. Select **Enable reCaptcha for Username Recovery** checkbox to enable reCAPTCHA for the account recovery flow.
+4. Select **Enable reCaptcha for Username Recovery** checkbox to enable reCAPTCHA for the username recovery flow.

     ![enable-recaptcha]({{base_path}}/assets/img/using-wso2-identity-server/enable-recaptcha.png)

-You have now successfully configured reCAPTCHA for the account recovery flow.
+You have now successfully configured reCAPTCHA for the username recovery flow.

-## Enable account recovery with reCAPTCHA for a globally
+## Enable username recovery with reCAPTCHA globally

-Follow the instructions given below to configure reCAPTCHA globally for account recovery.
+Follow the instructions given below to configure reCAPTCHA globally for username recovery.

 1. Open the `deployment.toml` file in the `IS_HOME/repository/conf` folder and add the following configuration: